The Imitation Game

-Businesses like to see what other businesses are doing.
-Whether it’s a service, an ad placement or a line of copy; few ideas are totally original and that’s ok.
+Businesses like to see what other businesses are doing, particularly their competitors.
+Whether it’s a D2C business model, ad placement or a punchy line of copy; few ideas are totally original and that’s ok.
 Competition is healthy and you’re allowed to take inspiration from other people’s work.
 But it needs to be inspiration, not imitation.

 Authenticity is far more powerful than anything else.
 If you spend time creating a strong brand, with a clear tone of voice then that will come across; it will be genuine, core to your business identity and used consistently – making it very difficult to be replicated successfully by somebody else.

 An example of this is how we’ve created a brand around the word ‘tribe’.
-We’re not the first to come up with this word and apply it to marketing.
+We’re not the first to come up with this word, nor the first to apply it to marketing.
 The theory of a ‘Tribe’ describing a group of people with a shared interest being brought together and guided by a chief or leader was coined in Seth Godin’s book ‘Tribes’ back in 2008.

 While the book inspired the name of our business and the terminology also clearly linked to our services, we went a step further with our branding to cement the concept and differentiate from competitors.
-Our logo (a teepee) is a more obvious and literal interpretation of a tribe and we use similar graphics across our website.
+Internally we use our own set of processes, all points that make us differentiated for other companies offering a similar service.
 Collectively, these little touches result in brand identity.
 If we were to imitate or copy another agency and the prospective client might view this as us having limited imagination and creativity – not something you want to be associated within our industry.

-However it will be far more beneficial long term for you to take the time to plan original content yourself and discover content ideas that are unique to your business.
-For example: your company history, its location, visitor stories, old photos – all of these things are difficult to replicate, it’s why so many brands curate their heritage so meticulously.
+However, it will be far more beneficial long term for you to take the time to plan original content yourself and discover content ideas that are unique to your business.
+For example, your company history, its location, visitor stories, old photos – all of these things are difficult to replicate, it’s why so many brands curate their heritage so meticulously.

-Inevitably you will quote other people and that’s fine provided you reference via a hyperlink.
+Inevitably you will quote other people and that’s fine provided you reference and accredited.
 If you’re publishing somebody else’s work (for example an entire blog post) you can use a canonical tag pointing towards the original URL source – this lets search engines know you are referencing a source, not intentionally copying.

 If you’ve just finished writing that latest company blog post and you’re unsure whether everything you’ve written is unique, try using a plagiarism checker to ensure you’re not unknowingly imitating.

-Plagiarism within the arts (photography, illustrations and graphics included) is amongst the most contentious as the creative output is how artists earn a living, by taking it for free they don’t get paid or any recognition.
-Therefore, more and more people are going to extra lengths to protect their work with watermarks placed on the image so that it’s source is visible.
+Plagiarism within the arts (photography, illustrations and graphics included) is amongst the most contentious as the creative output is how artists earn a living.
+Taking their work for free means they don’t get paid or any recognition.
+Therefore, more and more people are going to extra lengths to protect their work with watermarks placed on the image so that the source is visible.
 This does create problems if you are looking to sell products on Google Shopping as they forbid watermarking, meaning this is not an option for many e-commerce retailers.

-Certain social channels, such as Instagram, have the ability to easily reference the person who took the original image through re-gramming apps like ‘Repost’, as shown in the example below.
+Certain social channels, such as Instagram, have the ability to easily reference the person who took the original image through tagging either in the text on directly onto the images themselves.

-If you’re new to websites, the number of URLs available can seem limited as people have already snapped up many of the best titles – be this for domain squatting or genuine use.
+If you’re new in digital, the number of URLs available can seem limited as people have already snapped up many of the best titles – be this for domain squatting or genuine use.

 This blog post is a good read, which details a consumer who purchased from a similar site.

 If you experience somebody copying you going down the legal route is an option, but hard for smaller businesses as the process takes time and can be prohibitively expensive.
 Sometimes you just have to accept that there is a URL similar to yours in search results.
-However you can help your search visibility by putting greater emphasis on your SEO activity to insure you have a strong organic web presence that effectively communicates you as the authority.
+However, you can help your search visibility by putting greater emphasis on your SEO activity to ensure you have a strong organic Web presence that effectively communicates you as the authority.

-Canada Goose has tackled this problem effectively by providing content that warms about this activity via a strong counterfeit section on their website
+Canada Goose has tackled this problem effectively by providing a page that warms about this activity via a page featuring a reseller URL validator.

-From a consumer perspective if you ‘Google’ a brand name and you find a website that has a URL containing the brand + other words (often: cheap, discounted, online, China) the URL is an imitation – unless that’s what you’re looking for?
+From a consumer perspective if you ‘Google’ a brand name and you find a website that has a URL containing the brand + other words (often: cheap, discounted, online) the URL is an imitation – unless that’s what you’re looking for?